ExistingPerson08/Spacefin/README.md

+# ⚠️ THIS IMAGE IS CURRENTLY IN ALPHA ⚠️

-Bluefin based image with COSMIC desktop installed. **This image is WIP!**
+[Bluefin](https://github.com/ublue-os/bluefin) based image with COSMIC desktop installed.

-## Features
+## About

  - Latest or tagged cosmic desktop
+ - Custom just commands

 And coming soon:
  - Separate cosmic and gnome apps like Voyager OS does with XFCE
- - Setup ujust (modified rebase-helper, setup-cosmic-flatpak-repo)
  - Themes and more
+ - Standalone COSMIC only image that is not based on Bluefin but on [Universal Blue main image](https://github.com/ublue-os/main).

 ## How to install